punkholic/YouTube-to-Spotify-Paylist/README.md

 A collection of scripts to migrate playlists between Spotify and YouTube.
 This repository contains two main scripts:

+## Navigation

+- [API Setup Guide](README/API_SETUP.md) - Detailed instructions for setting up Spotify and YouTube API credentials
-1. [YouTube to Spotify Playlist Migrator](README/yt2spotify_README.md) - Migrate playlists from YouTube to Spotify
+- [YouTube to Spotify Guide](README/yt2spotify_README.md) - Complete guide for migrating from YouTube to Spotify
-2. [Spotify to YouTube Playlist Migrator](README/spotify2yt_README.md) - Migrate playlists from Spotify to YouTube
+- [Spotify to YouTube Guide](README/spotify2yt_README.md) - Complete guide for migrating from Spotify to YouTube

 ## Overview